A/N: Warning in this chapter for discussion of past abuse.

 “But why do we listen to the representatives?
 Why do we obey their laws?
 Some people do it because it’s easy, or because they believe in the work Unity does,or because they have no power of their own to question it, but what about the others?
 What happens when that’s not enough?
 When the damage Unity does surpasses the good, why do we still give them power?
 What’s stopping us from collectively saying ‘damn them’ and doing whatever we want?”

 “Fear of punishment, I suppose,” Gareth said.
 “Fines, prison—,”

 “Torture, execution, or worse,” Roman finished.
 The suns caught on some sharp emotion in his dark eyes, giving him a mad look.
 The whites of them seemed to flash in the light.

 “Unity has been ruling for two thousand years, Gareth, getting greedier and greedier with each passing day.
 In all that time, there’s not been a single revolution, battle, uprising.
 Well, aside from Egil’s secession , but that’s an exception.
 Aside from him — no, including him — anyone who speaks out against Unity ends up mysteriously dead, missing, or they just go silent.
 Why?”

 “What do you know about the Enforcers?”

 “That’s what I thought.”
 Roman sighed.
 “You know those dogs that are bred just to be mean?
 To attack anyone their owner tells them to?
 You don’t blame the dog for that, right?”

-Roman watched Gareth’s reaction carefully as he spoke.
-When Roman continued, he closed his eyes and furrowed his brow, fighting off some dark memory.
+Roman watched Gareth’s reaction carefully as he spoke, but at this point, he closed his eyes and furrowed his brow, fighting off some dark memory.
 “Unity tortures them, wears them down, strips away their identities.
 They take away everything that they are until all that’s left are feral tools, loyal to Unity and no one else.
 They’re shadows and brute force.
 There’s no escaping them.”